 You are probably wondering if we ventured off and explored the local area, and to be honest we didn’t.
 We were quite happy using the facilities provided by the farm and going to see what was happening in the lambing sheds in between.
 The organised tour is quite busy, so it was great to be able to go and see what was happening over the course of the weekend when it was quiet.
 Whenever we did go up there someone was always someone around to talk to us about the lambs and we also got more opportunities to feed and interact with them which the girls just adored.

-If we were staying at The Olde House for longer we would have spent more time exploring the area as there is a lot to see and do near by.
-If you’d like to see what’s on offer they have a really helpful tourist information page with details of local attractions.
+If we were staying at The Olde House, Wadebridge for longer we would have spent more time exploring the area as there is a lot to see and do near by.
+If you’d like to see what’s on offer The Olde Hosue have a really helpful tourist information page with details of local attractions.

 I think you’ve probably guessed by reading this post that we really enjoyed our stay at The Old House in Cornwall.
 I really treasure the memories I have of being on a farm as child so I had a fairly good idea that the girls would enjoy the experience.

-If a farm stay isn’t something you have experienced with your family yet, I really recommend that you try it out as it’s something that children of all ages will really enjoy.
+If a farm stay in Cornwall isn’t something you have experienced with your family yet, I really recommend that you try it out as it’s something that children of all ages will really enjoy.
 If your children play with farm sets and tractors just imagine how excited they will be if you take them to a real working farm?
-If you decide to try out a farm holiday, I would strongly recommend that you take a look at booking a stay with The Olde House and I would also suggest that the lambing weekend is an excellent time to visit.
+If you decide to try out a Cornwall farm holiday, I would strongly recommend that you take a look at booking a stay with The Olde House and I would also suggest that the lambing weekend is an excellent time to visit too.

 The Olde House